A Biofashion

 The 3 processes are:

-Altogether they can reduce a total of 2kgs getting us to 9
+Altogether they can reduce a total of 2kgs/ 5lbs getting us to 9kgs or 19 pounds

 It takes care of our advertising, marketing & sales

-You being our model works perfect for us
+You being our model is perfect for us

 It makes a statement that you are aware of the cost to the climate

-& you've taken a stance against climate change which is great for your street cred
+& you've taken a stance against climate change, great for your street cred

 Five step program